 Lebo's Outdoor Restaurant and Coco Bar

-The latest addition to the Lebo's backpackers is Leboland, a fully-fledged campsite on a small hill overlooking the backpackers.
-Passionate about bringing adventurous and accessible outdoor experiences to new audiences, the Lebo's team have created a campsite in the heart of Soweto, transforming for what was another piece of neglected dumping ground.
+Leboland is a fully-fledged campsite on a small hill overlooking the backpackers.
+Passionate about bringing adventurous and accessible outdoor experiences to new audiences, the Lebo's team have created a campsite in the heart of Soweto, transforming what was another piece of neglected dumping ground.

 The campsite has all the amenities you need including shared kitchen and ablutions, braai stands and a fire pit and a collection of small 'camp-chalets'.
 If you are a camping fan but don't have the gear, you can also rent it from the backpackers.